Real-world tested VPN reviews you can trust

 In fact, some VPNs can actually improve your speed if your internet provider is intentionally slowing down your connection for certain activities like streaming.

-See our Top VPNs of 2025 for the fastest options available today.
+See our Best VPNs of 2026 for the fastest options available today.

 The Reality: